 Adult seat belts are designed for people who are more than 1.5m in height.

-Anyone less than this height tends to find the seat belt rubbing against the side of their neck and the lap part of the belt tends to lie across the stomach instead of the hips and pelvic area.
-The ‘Think campaign’ and RoSPA both now advise parents to ensure their children use a booster cushion for older children up to the age of 10 or 11 depending on their height.
+Anyone less than 1.5metres in height tends to find the seat belt rubs against the side of their neck and the lap part of the belt tends to lie across the stomach instead of the hips and pelvic area.
+The ‘Think campaign’ and RoSPA both now advise parents to ensure their children use a high-backed booster seat for older children up to the age of 10 or 11 depending on their height.
 (This is now Law in the United Kingdom and the EU).

 Because of the belt rubbing against the neck, children tend to place the diagonal part of the seat belt either behind their back or under the arm that would normally be under the belt, this has the effect on the diagonal part of the belt now being positioned over the stomach and rib area of the body.
 Occasionally the diagonal is left rubbing against the neck.

 In a collision at 30mph it is estimated that an unrestrained occupant is thrown forward with a force equal to 30 to 60 times its own body weight.